tidymodels/broom/cran-comments.md

-# broom 0.7.1
+# broom 0.7.2

-broom 0.7.1 is a patch release featuring a number of bug fixes following the 0.7.0 major release.
+broom 0.7.2 is a patch release addressing an issue with loading a dependency in an example.

 ## Test environments